Are you struggling to get your first developer job with no experience?

 Look for something positive in the negative code review from the panel room, even if you are not experienced in this.

 If it’s got to do with code indentation or variable naming conventions, whichever, make it right.

 It is important to note that no code is ever perfect.
 That is the main focus of this point.
 Take criticism positively.
 Don’t let it get into you.

 There is no magic push button on how to get your first junior developer job without experience.

-However, with a proven strategy executed with diligence, getting a junior software developer job will be an easier and fun experience, even if it is in mobile game development.
+However, with a proven strategy executed with diligence, getting a junior software developer job will be an easier and fun experience, even if it is in iOS game development.

 Often than not you will have to put in the hours of hard work, but consistency is key to getting the doors open to you… and landing your first developer job.

 I hope this guide has helped you create a plan that will help find a developer job that you’ve dreamed of and worked so hard for, even if you don’t have experience.

 By following these steps, you will better your skills, expand your network, grow as a person, reach the audience you were meant to serve and grow your developer career.